 Prior to founding the List Project, Johnson served in Iraq with the U.S. Agency for International Development in Baghdad and then Fallujah as the Agency’s first coordinator for reconstruction in the war-torn city.

-He is a 2014-15 Visiting Fellow at the USC Annenberg Center on Communication Leadership and Policy, and the recipient of fellowships from the American Academy in Berlin, Yaddo, MacDowell, and the Wurlitzer Foundation.
+He is a senior fellow at the USC Annenberg Center on Communication Leadership and Policy, and the recipient of fellowships from the American Academy in Berlin, Yaddo, MacDowell, and the Wurlitzer Foundation.
 Prior to his work in Iraq, he conducted research on political Islamism as a Fulbright Scholar in Egypt.
-Johnson received his BA from the University of Chicago in 2002.
+He received his BA from the University of Chicago in 2002.

-Born and raised in West Chicago, he lives in Los Angeles, where he is at work on his second book.
+Born in West Chicago, he lives in Los Angeles with his wife, son, and daughter.